 5. Fill out your FAFSA early

 Even if your parents plan to help you out, odds are you’ll need a way to fund your education.
 Start applying for financial aid early so you don't set your sights on a school out of your price range.
+High school seniors can file the FAFSA a year before they plan to enroll in college starting October 1; this will help you find out your Estimated Family Contribution (EFC) and see how much federal and institutional aid you may qualify for.
 Your parents will do their part, but you have to do yours too.

-Since you have a list of preferred schools to work from, begin applying for scholarships over break.
-Depending on how a school offers aid and how much, use this information to change around your preferred school list.
+Colleges and universities offer institutional scholarships and aid for their students based on need, merit, majors, talents, and much more.
+Since you have a list of preferred schools to work from, begin researching scholarships over break and applying for some if you're able (and file the FAFSA if you haven't already!).
+Depending on how a school offers aid and how much, you could use this information to alter your preferred school list—you may want to put the colleges that offer the most scholarship opportunities toward the top.

 8. Revise your application essays